 Wedding Ring Metals

-When searching for the perfect engagement ring, it is often difficult to determine what metal is best.
+When searching for the perfect wedding band, it is often difficult to determine what metal is best.
 Each metal has a certain quality and aesthetic to it which can help make or break the overall appearance of the ring.
 These materials also wear very differently and have a range of different physical properties.
 It is up to you to determine which properties are the most important to you when selecting a wedding ring.
 Here is a rundown of the most popular materials used and their key properties.

 Alloy – A mixture of 2 or more metals

 Gold plated – A very thin layer of pure gold used to coat another metal type.
 Jewellery plating is applied using electromagnetism which allows the metals of the surface electrons to fuse with those in the plating material.

 Silver – A white, malleable metal.
-Sterling silver is a softer metal that is prone to scratching and other damage and has a greater tendency to oxidise than other metals which can cause the metal to turn black
+Sterling silver is a softer metal that is prone to scratching and other damage.
+Unlike gold or platinum, silver has a greater tendency to oxidise which can cause the metal to turn black or blue.

 Zirconium – A pure, hardwearing and hypoallergenic metal that is grey and shows a bright shiny finish when polished.
-When heated to high temperatures, the surface colour of the metal turns black.
+When heated to specific temperatures, the surface colour of the metal turns black.
 This is known as black zirconium.

 Wedding Ring Engraving